AArnott/CodeGeneration.Roslyn/README.md

 Then your package should also have a `tools` folder that contains your code generator and any of the runtime dependencies it needs *besides those delivered by the `CodeGeneration.Roslyn.BuildTime` package*.

-This will typically mean it has your attributes assembly and your generator assembly.
+Your attributes assembly should be placed under your package's `lib` folder` so consuming projects can apply those attributes.

 [NuPkg]: https://nuget.org/packages/CodeGeneration.Roslyn
 [BuildTimeNuPkg]: https://nuget.org/packages/CodeGeneration.Roslyn.BuildTime